chirangaalwis/vagrant-wso2/README.md

-# vagrant-wso2-is
+# vagrant-wso2
-This repository provides Vagrant resources for WSO2 Identity Server 5.3.0
+This repository provides Vagrant resources for WSO2 products